ajeeth/docker_urbackup/README.md

 ---
 ### Running arbitary urbackupsrv commands

-Arbitart commands can be run by passing the command argument to the variable `RUNCMD`.
+Arbitary urbackupsrv commands can be run by passing the command argument to the variable `RUNCMD`.

 Following example passes `remove-unknown` to urbackupsrv.
 After execution, docker container exits and is removed.